-You must take massive action and sort through the wimps, warriors and weenies until you can find a few very serious warriors who want to run with it and take massive action, just like you do.
+You must take massive action and sort through the wimps, warriors, and weenies until you can find a few very serious warriors who want to run with it and take massive action, just like you do.

 These “winners” are out there.
 You just don’t know who they are or when they will show up.

-# 4 Focus on Finding Leaders
+# 4: Focus on Finding & Developing Leaders

 Bill Britt was good at finding and developing leaders in his Amway business.
-Of all the people in Amway, other than Dexter Yager, Bill Britt probably had the most leaders on his team.
+Of all the people in Amway, other than Dexter Yager, Bill Britt had the most leaders on his team.
 He had hundreds of Diamond level distributors and thousands of Platinum and Emerald level distributors in his organization.

 He knew how to find leaders and train future leaders.
-He learned early on that finding a few key leaders could really provide a substantial income.
+He learned early on that finding a few key leaders could provide a substantial income.
 I think it’s better to sponsor 10 leaders on your team than sponsor 1,000 followers on your team.
 You should do the same thing in your business.

 Find leaders.
 Develop leaders.
+Repeat.
 If you can do that, everything else will fall into place.
 Of course, that doesn’t mean you don’t sponsor non-leaders.
 Recruit anyone and everyone you can, but spend your time with the leaders.
 Quantity leads to quality.

-# 5 Join the Right Company at the Right Time
+# 5: Join the Right Company at the Right Time

-# 6 Follow a System
+# 6: Follow a System

-As a new distributor, you need to follow a training and marketing system.
+As a new distributor, you must follow a training and marketing system.
 I recommend you follow your sponsor’s or upline’s system until you outgrow it and can create your own.
 Additionally, make sure you plug your team into the same system.
 Keep thing simple so you can duplicate your efforts.

-# 7 Take Massive Action
+# 7: Take Massive Action

-# 8 Work in Depth
+# 8: Work in Depth

 The sooner you can start working in depth in your organization the better.
 This business in built in depth.
 Once you have a decent amount of people personally sponsored, shift your efforts and drive your organization deep.
 That is where the big money will come from.
 That’s also where your long-term security will come from.
 Find five people who want to run with the business and then spend 90% of your time helping their teams.
 Always work at the deepest level in your team, with the newest most excited distributor.

-# 9 Stick with One Company for the Long Haul
+# 9: Stick with One Company for the Long Haul

 To make it big in network marketing like Bill Britt did, you need to stick with one company for the long haul.
 If you jump ship every couple months (or years) you won’t achieve much success.
 Find a company with a decent compensation plan and great products and be willing to stick with them for at least ten years, preferably 20 or more years.

-# 10 Focus on Your Own Personal Development
+# 10: Focus on Your Own Personal Development

-# 11 Get Your Spouse on Board
+# 11: Get Your Spouse on Board

-# 12 Never Quit
+# 12: Never Quit